s1l3ntk1ll3r/Pen-Testing/Buffer Overflow/Windows.md

 20)  Once we have our candidate we click the 'm' memory mapping and find the same and must have R and E both

-21) We then go to Executables by clicking 'e' and double clicking the SLMFC.dll and we see the code for execution of this dll.
+21) We then go to Executables by clicking 'e' and double clicking the Vulnerable.dll and we see the code for execution of this dll.

 22) To find this JMP ESP we can use nasm.rb inbuilt to generate the opcode so we can use mona to find it in our execution page for us.
 ```